+Reporting an Injury/Disease

+Section

+Subject

+Operational Policy

+Employers' Initial Accident-Reporting Obligations

+generally begin until the eighth calendar day and the WSIB must receive an employer's report within three business days after the eighth calendar day.

-Section Reporting an Injury/Disease Subject Employers' Initial Accident-Reporting Obligations Claim set up using another form If a claim is set up based on a Form 6 (Worker's report of injury/disease) or a Form 8 (Health Professional's Report), the WSIB requests that a Form 7 be completed.
-The WSIB allows the employer a further seven business days to provide the Form 7 information.
-However, if the WSIB determines that the employer was aware of the reporting obligation before receiving the Form 7 request from the WSIB, the seven business days begin from the date the employer learned of the obligation.
-Employer's failure to comply At the initial entitlement stage of a claim, the WSIB will levy either a late reporting penalty of \$250, or for those accidents reported after more than 30 days, a penalty of \$1000.
+Claim set up using another form

+If a claim is set up based on a Form 6 (Worker's report of injury/disease) or a Form 8 (Health Professional's Report), the WSIB requests that a Form 7 be completed. -The WSIB allows the employer a further seventhree business days to provide the Form 7 information.

+However, if the WSIB determines that the employer was aware of the reporting obligation before receiving the Form 7 request from the WSIB, the seven three business days begin from the day after the date the employer learned of the obligation.

+Employer's failure to comply

+At the initial entitlement stage of a claim, the WSIB will levy either a late reporting penalty of \$250, or for those accidents reported after more than 30 calendar days, a penalty of \$1000.
 Delays due to inefficiencies in the employer's administrative processes are not a valid reason for lateness.

-Additionally, separate \$250 penalties may be levied for: - incomplete reporting - not reporting on a pre-approved version of the form, and - failing to provide a copy of the Form 7 to the worker.
+Additionally, separate \$250 penalties may be levied for:

+- incomplete reporting

+- not reporting on a pre-approved version of the form, and

+- failing to provide a copy of the Form 7 to the worker.

 The WSIB may again levy these penalties if the employer fails to respond to subsequent requests for information, or at the time of a recurrence.

 Because failure to comply with reporting obligations is an offence under the Workplace Safety and Insurance Act, 1997, employers may be prosecuted.
 For further information, see 22-01-05, Offences and Penalties - General.

-Objections to penalties When considering an employer's objection to a penalty, the decision-maker reviews the employer's accident-reporting penalty record to determine whether there is a pattern of late or incomplete reporting.
-Federal government For employees of departments of the federal government, Crown corporations, and agencies of the federal government, workplace insurance is provided through the Government Employees Compensation Act (GECA).
-Before the WSIB can adjudicate a claim for an employee covered under GECA, Employment and Social Development Canada must counter-sign the Form 7 to identify the claim as a federal accident report covered under GECA.
+Objections to penalties

+When considering an employer's objection to a penalty, the decision-maker reviews the employer's accident-reporting penalty record to determine whether there is a pattern of late or incomplete reporting.

+Federal government

+For employees of departments of the federal government, Crown corporations, and agencies of the federal government, workplace insurance is provided through the Government Employees Compensation Act (GECA).

+(

+WS D

+ONTAF 018

+Reporting an Injury/Disease

 Section

-Reporting an Injury/Disease

 Subject

+Operational Policy

 Employers' Initial Accident-Reporting Obligations

+Before the WSIB can adjudicate a claim for an employee covered under GECA, Employment and Social Development Canada must counter-sign the Form 7 to identify the claim as a federal accident report covered under GECA.

 While the WSIB does not exempt federal employers from their general reporting obligations, it does, because of the counter-signing requirement, exempt them from late reporting penalties.

 Application date

-This policy applies to all decisions made pertaining to all accidents that occur on or after March 1, 2021.
+This policy applies to all decisions, for -made pertaining to all accidents that occuroccurring on or after March 1, 2021 September 29, 2023.

 Document history

-This document replaces 15-01-02, dated January 2, 2018.
+This document replaces 15-01-02, dated April 9, 2021 January 2, 2018.

 This document was previously published as:

-15-01-02 dated January 5, 2010

-15-01-02 dated March 3, 2008

-15-01-02 dated November 1, 2005

-15-01-02 dated October 12, 2004

-15-01-02 dated May 23, 2000

-3.1 dated January 1, 1998

-02-02-03 dated January 3, 1995.
+15-01-02 dated January 2, 2018 15-01-02 dated January 5, 2010 15-01-02 dated March 3, 2008 15-01-02 dated November 1, 2005 15-01-02 dated October 12, 2004 15-01-02 dated May 23, 2000 3.1 dated January 1, 1998 02-02-03 dated January 3, 1995.

 References

 Legislative authority

-Workplace Safety and Insurance Act, 1997, as amended Sections 21, 32, 152(3), 158
+Workplace Safety and Insurance Act, 1997, as amended Sections 21, 32, 121, 152(3), 158

-O.Reg, 175/98 Section 15
+Ontario Regulation 175/98 O.Reg, 175/98 Section 15

-R.R.O 1990, Reg.
+Revised Regulations of Ontario R.R.O 1990, Regulation.
 1101 Section 5

 Minute

 Administrative #10, April 6, 2021, Page 594